rodralez/NaveGo/doc/navego-contribution-workflow.md

-# The Github workflow
+# NaveGo contribution workflow

 The main idea is to follow the [github worflow](https://docs.github.com/en/get-started/quickstart/github-flow).

-There is nothing new about our methodology, but since the github doc is large, following it is a summary about it.
+There is nothing new about our methodology, but since the Github worflow document is large, next a summary is provided.

 1. We work hierarchically with 2 branches simultaneously: